Last Updated on October 10, 2023 by Editorial Team

 All in all, you help the preschoolers overcome the math scare and make it look like a thing they do on a daily basis.

 Some interesting must-know number sequencing activities

 Activities are the ideal way to help kindergarten students learn and internalize the basic numeric literacy concepts.
 Take a look at these activities that serve as a readymade resource for making preschoolers fully conversant with the number sequencing concept:

 You can make use of manipulatives like math manipulatives, decimal manipulatives, or place value manipulatives to create activities.
 For example, dominoes come with surfaces with dotted patterns, you can ask them to arrange in an increasing or decreasing order to give practice on sequences.

 Now consider a fraction pizza.
 There are a lot of possibilities available with this fraction manipulative.
 Take a pizza-shaped manipulative and keep only one part in the slot.
 You can number it according to the common order you want to have.
-For example, number one part as 4 and the other one as 8. instead of writing, you can put dots to express the number.
-Now, with a number talk session, you can encourage the child to come with the next option fitting the sequence.
+For example, the number one part is 4, and the other one is 8.
+Instead of writing, you can put dots to express the number.
+Now, with a number talk session, you can encourage the child to come up with the next option fitting the sequence.

 2. Add numbers to Jelly Fish tentacles

 - Start the class by introducing a jellyfish, and talk a little about it to draw kids’ attention to it.

 - Now, show them its tentacles.
 The first and the last tentacles will be carrying the start and end number of a sequence.
 For example, you can start simply by 1 and 8 as the first and the last term.